zaproxy/zaproxy-website/site/content/docs/authentication/_index.md

     link: make-your-life-easier/
     desc: authentication is hard, don't make it harder than it needs to be

+  - name: 'Auto-Detection'
+    link: auto-detection/
+    desc: if this works for you then it will make your life so much easier

   - name: 'Documented SSO Solutions'
     link: documented-sso-solutions/
     desc: these SSO providers have documented ways to make integration with tools like ZAP easier